ningmengpian/Hello-World/README.md

 # Hello-World
-The first program on github.
+This is my first program on github.
 I hope this is a good start.
-do